Geosciences Division

 Overview

-The research activities of the Geosciences Division of PRL aim at understanding the physical, chemical, biological, and geological processes that have shaped the Earth since its origin.
-Using principles of the distribution of elements and their isotopes in nature, radioactive decay and growth, and optical luminescence properties of minerals, and with the help of state-of-the-art analytical tools, the division's scientists seek to determine the timescales of various events and understand the evolutionary processes in different reservoirs of the Earth.
-The key research areas include Solid Earth Research, Oceanography, Biogeochemistry, Hydrology, Paleoclimate Studies, Quaternary Geology, and Atmospheric Aerosol Chemistry.
+The research activities of the Geosciences Division at PRL focus on understanding the physical, chemical, biological, and geological processes that have shaped the Earth since its formation.
+By applying principles of elemental distribution and isotopic systems in nature, radioactive decay and growth, and the optical luminescence properties of minerals, the division’s scientists use cutting-edge analytical techniques to determine the timescales of key events and explore the evolutionary processes across various Earth reservoirs.
+The division’s key research areas include Solid Earth Research, Oceanography, Biogeochemistry, Hydrology, Paleoclimate Studies, Quaternary Geology, and Atmospheric Aerosol Chemistry.

 Major Research Programmes